developergovindgupta/move-rotate-resizer/readme.md

         onResizerHide: null,        // call-back function that called when resizer is hide on target
         isHideOnResize: true,       // if true then resizer will not visible at the time of dragging so that target visible clearly
-        isHoverLine: true,          // if true then target element on mouse hover hoverLine visible for highlight target element
+        isHoverLine: true,          // if true then target element on mouse hover hoverLine visible for highlight target element boundWithContainer:false,   // if true then target element can not move outside the container element.
         resizers: {
             n: true,                // top middle resize handler            true:visible|false:hidden
             s: true,                // bottom middle resize handler